 - 1. Material failure by CSP to account for its expenditures or to pay funds for all compensation required for payroll (provided that CSP has received such funds from the Academy to do so); - 2.
-Material failure by CSP to provide the Services as required by this Agreement; - 3.
-A determination has been made by a governmental entity, administrative agency or court of law that CSP is required to participate in MPSERS; or - 4.
+Failure by CSP to pay the Academy's approved and budgeted operating expenses as required under this Agreement (provided funds are available); - 3.
+Material failure by CSP to provide the Services as required by the Contract, applicable law, Board policies, or this Agreement; - 4.
+A determination has been made by a governmental entity, administrative agency or court of law that CSP is required to participate in MPSERS; or - 5.
 Any action or inaction by CSP that causes the Contract to be revoked, terminated, suspended, or which causes the Contract to be put in jeopardy of revocation, suspension or termination, as evidenced by written notification from the Authorizer and is not cured within sixty (60) days of that notice.